Supporting Girls Doing Science

 Raspberry Pi Projects Kit Encourages Creative Exploration

 Attendees who stopped by the Science Buddies table got the chance to experiment with Raspberry Pi, Scratch, and some fun real-world creative projects, games, circuits, and inventions.
 The projects that were on display at the Science Buddies table use sensors that behave a certain way because of Scratch programming that controls what happens depending on what input is received.
 This isn't computer programming or electronics as girls might typically think about it.
 Instead, these are fun, creative, innovative, and open-ended projects that really encourage students to explore, all the while learning important science and programming skills.
-(Using the Raspberry Pi Projects Kit from the Science Buddies Store, students can work through a series of eight creative activities that combine art, electronics, and Scratch programming.)
+(Using the Raspberry Pi Projects Kit, students can work through a series of eight creative activities that combine art, electronics, and Scratch programming.)

 You Might Also Enjoy These Related Posts: